Zabooby/firefox-config/README.md

 ## Overview

 Just my personal config files for use in Firefox.
 Contains extensive css tweaks, based on the [FlyingFox](https://github.com/akshat46/FlyingFox) theme, to create a consistent ui experience across the browser.
-There is also a custom start page based on the [Excalith](https://github.com/excalith/excalith-start-page) start page, privacy tweaks and other quality of life changes.
+Also there are privacy tweaks, quality of life changes and a custom start page based on the [Excalith](https://github.com/excalith/excalith-start-page) start page.

 ## Installation